 To keep censoring and banning people's video games is surely the easiest way to ensure the future demise of the BBFC as a censor.

-who rules over us, whilst letting little children starve to death or get horrendous illnesses.
-They might as well believe in Santa Clause, The Tooth Fairy, or the Easter Bunny, but it is clear they are trying to use their religious beliefs to set the
+seen, who rules over us, whilst letting little children starve to death or get horrendous illnesses.
+They might as well believe in Santa Clause, The Tooth Fairy, or the Easter Bunny, but it is clear they are trying to use their religious beliefs

 What amazes me, is the amount of credence and credibility you appear to give to such people as this, and how you appear to be fearful of them.